 While the definition of “rich” is different for everyone, just about all lifestyles require money.
 Being able to sustain these lifestyles without having a recurring income (i.e. a salary), particularly during your retirement years, requires an accumulation of resources from which you can fund the activities you need and want to do.
-This may seem like an obvious connection, yet the reality is, despite knowing what it takes to fund our lifestyles, the method of accumulating these resources isn’t always so clear.
+This may seem like an obvious connection, yet the reality is, that despite knowing what it takes to fund our lifestyles, the method of accumulating these resources isn’t always so clear.
 In a 2017 Retirement Confidence Survey, conducted by the Employee Benefit Research Institute, nearly 25% of respondents reported having less than $1,000 in savings and investments, and 47% reported having less than $25,000 (excluding the value of a primary residence).
 So, then, what are some of the ways we can overcome these personal financial obstacles and steer ourselves onto the path towards our American Dream?
 We explore some wealth accumulation methods below, ordered from least to most common.

 As a semi-regular golfer, and even as water seems to defy physics and become magnetic when I play, I haven’t bought a sleeve of golf balls in about two years.
 That’s because two years ago I was playing a round and had a random guy come up and give me a bag of about 300 balls, completely free with no strings attached.
 That doesn’t happen every day.
 Similarly, neither does winning the lottery or having someone walk up and hand you $1 million.
-These kinds of things do happen, but they are obviously not reliable ways accumulating wealth.
+These kinds of things do happen, but they are obviously not reliable ways of accumulating wealth.

 A common myth associated with millionaires is they simply inherited their wealth from their parents, grandparents, or other family members.
 However, as Dr. Tom Stanley found in his research for his popular personal finance book The Millionaire Next Door, only about 20% of millionaires become millionaires through inheritance.
 The other 80% are self-made.